caraml-dev/xp/docs/infra/treatment-service.md

 [/treatment-service/config/config.go](https://github.com/caraml-dev/xp/blob/f5eb2bd3c3ce301f392a1120232748a9255ab998/treatment-service/config/config.go#L22)).

 ### Google Cloud Provider (GCP) Service Account
-[Google Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/overview) is used to allow the Treatment Service to communicate with the Management Service to retrieve information about the experiments that are being run at any point of time.
+[Google Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/overview) is required for the Treatment Service to communicate with the Management Service to retrieve information about the experiments that are being run at any point of time.
 More specifically, the Treatment Service subscribes to a Pub/Sub topic that the Management Service publishes to whenever there are updates to actively running experiments.